 Think shots are just for little kids?
 Think again!
 Some of those shots, like the flu shot, are shots you should probably be getting for the rest of your life.
 There are vaccinations you’ll need to keep updated until you’re 18, and others that you’ll need as you move into your adult years.

 Two doses of Human papillomavirus (HPV) vaccine help protect both girls and boys from HPV infection and cancers, and is recommended at 11-12 years of age.
+Three doses of HPV vaccine is needed, if the first dose is given after 15 years of age.

 One dose of Tdap vaccine helps protect against tetanus, diptheria, and pertussis (whooping cough) and is recommended at 11-12 years of age.